Psalm 38: Lessons From David Regarding the Consequences and Remedies For Sin

 • Sin can lead to suffering.
 David frequently stated that his sins led to his suffering: “Be gracious to me, Lord, for I am frail; heal me, Lord, for my bones are horrified.”
 (Ps.
 6:2).
 “I am poured out like water, and all my bones are out of joint; my heart is like wax; it is melted within me.”
 (Ps.
 22:14).
 “For my life is spent with sorrow and my years with sighing; my strength has failed because of my guilt, and my body has wasted away.”
 (Ps.
 31:10).
 “When I kept silent about my sin, my body wasted away through my groaning all day long.”
 (Ps.
 32:3).
 “As for me, I said, ‘LORD, be gracious to me; heal my soul, for I have sinned against You.”’
 (Ps.
 41:4).
 “One who conceals his wrongdoings will not prosper, but one who confesses and abandons them will find compassion.”
 (Prov.
 28:13).
 Illnesses can come for many reasons.
 Thus, you should not assume that an illness is a punishment.
 Yet, regardless of the reasons, God wants you to turn to Him.
 This may include repentance.
 But it should always include requests for help.

 • With faith, Jesus can also restore your lost health.
 Isaiah revealed that our Messiah would be crushed for our sins.
 Through the promised suffering of our Messiah, believers can also be healed: “But He was pierced for our offenses, He was crushed for our wrongdoings; the punishment for our well-being was laid upon Him, and by His wounds we are healed.”
 (Is.
 53:5).
 Just as Isaiah foretold, Jesus suffered for our sins (2 Pet.
 2:16).
-Despite suffering even worse afflictions that David, Job professed God’s power to heal: “For He inflicts pain, and gives relief; He wounds, and His hands also heal.”
+Despite suffering even worse afflictions than David, Job professed God’s power to heal: “For He inflicts pain, and gives relief; He wounds, and His hands also heal.”
 (Job 5:8).
 Satan could only touch his health with God’s permission (Job 2:6).
 Depending upon His greater plans for good (Ro.
 8:28), God can either place a hedge of protection around your health, remove it, or restore it.
 Unless God has another reason for your suffering, He promises to pour out His blessings on you when you live in faith-led obedience (Dt.
 28:1-2).
 This can include His promise to protect you from diseases and poor health: “And He said, ‘If you will give earnest heed to the voice of the LORD your God, and do what is right in His sight, and give ear to His commandments, and keep all His statutes, I will put none of the diseases on you which I have put on the Egyptians; for I, the LORD, am your healer.’”
 (Ex.
 15:26; Dt.
 7:15). ‘“See now that I, I am He, and there is no god besides Me; it is I who put to death and give life.
 I have wounded and it is I who heal, and there is no one who can deliver from My hand.”’
 (Dt.
 32:39). “ . . . the LORD binds up the fracture of His people and heals the bruise He has inflicted.”
 (Is.
 30:26).
 “For He inflicts pain, and gives relief; He wounds, and His hands also heal.”
 (Job 5:8).
 “He heals the brokenhearted and binds up their wounds.”
 (Ps.
 147:3).
 “He sent His word and healed them, and delivered them from their destructions.”
 (Ps.
 107:20).
 When you are sick, God wants your prayers for the restoration of your health.

 • Praise God when He does heal you.
 Whenever God did heal him, David praised God and gave Him the full credit: “LORD my God, I cried to You for help, and You healed me.”
 (Ps.
 30:2).
 “Who pardons all your guilt, who heals all your diseases;” (Ps.
 103:3).
 “He sent His word and healed them, and saved them from their destruction.”
 (Ps.
 107:20).
 “My flesh and my heart may fail, but God is the strength of my heart and my portion forever.”
 (Ps.
 73:26).
 If God has healed you of an illness, are you giving Him the praise?